lbl-camera/berteley/paper.md

-Finally, `BERTopic` allows for an easy iterable process in creating topic models, by adding topic modeling metrics users can more easily compare the performance of different topic models trained on the same corpus Topic Coherence is a measure of the word similarities of the top words within a given topic [@coherence], and it works as a coefficient to gauge intra-cluster correlation.
+Finally, `BERTopic` allows for an easy iterable process in creating topic models, by adding topic modeling metrics users can more easily compare the performance of different topic models trained on the same corpus Topic Coherence quantifies the semantic similarities among the top words within a specified topic, functioning as a coefficient to evaluate the degree of intra-cluster correlation [@coherence].
 This measure ranges from $[-1, 1]$ where 1 indicates a perfect correlation between the topic words and -1 indicates that the topic words are unrelated.
 There are several variations of Topic Coherence which use different formulas for calculating the metric [@lisena-etal-2020-tomodapi].
 Here we use the C_v measure, which considers the co-occurrence of topic words in a predefined external corpus, as it has the highest correlation with human interpretation when evaluating topic models [@lisena-etal-2020-tomodapi].
 Topic Diversity indicates the percentage of unique topic words and measures the repetitiveness of a topic model, with values ranging from $[0, 1]$, with 1 indicating that all topic words are unique and 0 indicating that there are no unique topic words [@DBLP:journals/corr/abs-1907-04907].
-This metric works as a coefficient to gauge inter-cluster correlation.
-The `Octis` library provides a wealth of topic modeling metrics and means to calculate them.
+This metric functions as a coefficient, offering a quantifiable measure of inter-cluster correlation.
+The `Octis` library, rich in resources for topic modeling metrics, facilitates the computation of this particular coefficient, ensuring a comprehensive analytical approach.

-# Intended Use Case
-This package can be used to allow researchers to expedite the literature review process on a project in a new domain that may be outside their area of expertise.
-When researchers are able to understand the different types of content in the area they can focus on understanding documents in the relevant areas.

 # Acknowledgements